- Mia Riverton Alpert AB '99 | Founder

 As the Director for Harvardwood 101 and the Harvardwood Summer Internship Program (HSIP), Amit is responsible for these two career development programs for current Harvard students.
 Harvardwood 101 is an annual career exploration program that brings two-dozen current undergraduates to Los Angeles during the January term and provides a series of career-related activities in order to demystify Hollywood and educate them about careers in the entertainment industry.
 The HSIP provides a list of summer internship opportunities in the arts, media and entertainment to interested Harvard students and coordinates events for HSIP participants in various cities throughout the summer.

-Joey spent a good chunk of his twenties on tour with a noisy indie rock band called The Henry Clay People.
-He has seen nearly every state in the U.S. through the cracked window of a Ford Econoline van.
-His music is featured in several television shows including Sons of Anarchy, CSI: New York, Good Morning America, and Gossip Girl.
-He once played an intoxicated musician in an episode of Parenthood.
-He has composed original music for Toyota, Kleenex, and Mountain Dew.
+Joey Siara spent his twenties on tour with a noisy indie rock band called The Henry Clay People.
+The band put out four full-length records, played hundreds of shows -- including sets at Coachella, Lollapalooza, and Austin City Limits.
+Joey's music is featured in several television shows including Sons of Anarchy, CSI: New York, Good Morning America, and Gossip Girl.
+He once played a drunk musician in an episode of Parenthood.

 Brooke Soliz Chavez has been on television through acting, modeling, pageants and TV hosting since she was a teenager.
 Born and raised in Texas, Brooke ventured to Harvard University for college, where she majored in Government and was even part of Harvard’s very own soap opera “Ivory Tower.”
 She was also heavily involved in theater at the American Repertory Theater in Cambridge.